avwsolutions/opensearch-training-material/labs/07-Visualize/README.md

 <img src="https://raw.githubusercontent.com/avwsolutions/opensearch-training-material/main/labs/07-Visualize/content/index-patterns.gif" alt="index-patterns">

 Now that you have created a index pattern called 'cartoons`.
-Our goal is to get insides in the average age within the specific families and overall.
+Our goal is to create insights in the average age within the specific families and overall.

 We can start creating a visualization with the following characteristics.